mhogg/orbit3d/README.md

 # orbit3d
-Analysis of the Ventracor hydrodynamic impeller
+Stability analysis of the Ventrassist hydrodynamically suspended impeller